Trust. Experience. Results.

-The facelift procedure has been around for more than a century, and at Austin-Weston, The Center for Cosmetic Surgery, our four board-certified plastic surgeons perform more facelifts than any other group in Northern Virginia and the DC Metro Area.
+The facelift procedure has been around for more than a century, and at Austin-Weston, The Center for Cosmetic Surgery, our three plastic surgeons perform more facelifts than any other group in Northern Virginia and the DC Metro Area.
 While facial rejuvenation will lead to a more youthful-looking profile and greater self-confidence, it’s important to understand the risks involved with surgery.

 Scarring is minimal for the traditional facelift—mostly limited to the hairline behind the ear.
 There will be a scar, however.
 The face has an excellent blood supply, which means faster healing and much less risk of unusual scaring or necrosis of the skin (which occurs with poor blood supply).